Kristen DiMera: 2012–2015

 When John begins to show some response to the drug, Kristen attempts to use the news as leverage to mend her relationship with Brady.
-Kristen also butts heads with Theresa, and begins to suspect that she was the one to put John into his coma, and not Brady, as originally believed.
+Kristen also butts heads with Theresa, and begins to suspect that she was the one to put John into his coma, and not Brady, as believed.
 When John backs the theory that it was Brady who hit him with the poker, Kristen makes it her ultimate mission to prove Theresa's guilt.
 Kristen bugs both Theresa's sister, Eve Donovan (Kassie DePaiva) and her co-worker Anne Milbauer (Meredith Scott Lynn), in the hopes of catching Theresa in her lie.
 When she achieves her goal, Kristen presents the audio recording to Brady, who accuses her of tampering with the audio for her own personal gain.
 In her grief, Kristen turns to Daniel for solace, resulting in the two ending up in bed together.
 When Brady arrives at Daniel's apartment to make amends, he discovers both Daniel and Kristen in the throes of passion.
 In the absence of Brady, Kristen and Daniel stop short of having sex, both agreeing that it would be wrong.
 Brady later confronts Kristen at her hotel room.
 While he admits that she was telling the truth about Theresa's wrongdoing, he's furious at what she did with Daniel. and makes it known that there is no hope of reconciliation between the two of them.
 An enraged Kristen heads to the park to calm down, only to overhear Theresa revealing to Anne that she's pregnant with Brady's baby.
 Kristen, in an act of revenge, orders for Theresa to be kidnapped.
 Kristen makes one final phone call to Brady letting him know that as she leaves Salem, she's going to be carrying a part of him inside of her.
 An unknown procedure is prepared for Kristen and an unconscious Theresa by doctors.